ona-li-toki-e-jan-Epiphany-tawa-mi/ilo-li-sina/lipu_pi_kama_sona/nasin_kepeken-en_US.md

 ilo li sina is a small, string-only esoteric programming language, but you can still build interesting and useful things with it despite that fact.

 Everything in this language consists of or works with strings.
-You can create a string literal by encasing some text within quotes (i.e. `"test"` `"this is a string literal"`.)
+You can create a string literal by encasing some text within single or double quotes, or backticks (i.e. `"test"` `'this is a string literal'`.)

 ## **Language features**